Selestrel/rsschool-2019Q1-cv/cv.md

 **Skype**: *live:dkulevich*
 **LinkedIn**: *[LinkedIn profile](https://linkedin.com/in/dmitry-kulevich-6ba855129)*

-### Objective
+### Summary

-To contribute professional skills in order to achieve your company’s goals as a Junior JS Developer
+To contribute professional skills in order to achieve your company’s goals as a Junior JS Developer.
+My best qualities is:
+* high learning ability
+* dependability
+* scrupulousness
+* patience

 ### Education